scottwb/octopress/source/_posts/2013-06-21-spicy-summer-drink.markdown

 - paleo
 ---

 Introducing the "Picante Paloma".
-It's a sweet, spicy, and refreshing drink that 's perfect for the first day of summer.
+It's a sweet, spicy, and refreshing drink that's perfect for the first day of summer.
 This is a mix of a recipe my wife and I found on the internet, a drink we tasted at a friend's wedding called "Late For Work", and our own experimentation.
 It's more-or-less paleo-friendly, depending on how picky you are about the ingredients.

 <!-- MORE -->